Victorcorcos/liero-hacks/graphics/README.md

 1_FFAA_FFAB.png
 ```

-I produced [this tutorial video](https://vimeo.com/482727607), showing how to access the **center** of the pictures by executing this ruby method ❤️
+I produced [this tutorial video](https://vimeo.com/482727607), automating the process to find the **center** of the picture.

+You just need to have the `ruby` installed on your computer, run `irb` on the terminal and use this little ruby method ❤️

 ```rb
 def center(x, y)